 The lightweight Sunski Yuba offers a more stylish than sporty look, but with a versatile performance, we found ourselves loving.
 Their lenses have good clarity and contrast and are pleasant to look through and wear.
 Though they're a touch on the small side, they quickly became a well-loved pair for those they fit.
 They stand pleasantly away from most faces and are one of the more comfortable pairs in this lineup for folks with small to average-sized heads.
 The thin but sturdy frames come in a decent variety of colors, allowing you to match your vibe.
 “I love the classic looks of these; they make me feel like an extra in a film set in the '60s,” said one of our testers when describing her experience in the Yubas.

 Since the Sunski Yubas don't touch the face much, sunlight can sneak in through the extra room around the edges.
 Compounding that issue, the backs of the lenses are quite reflective.
-One tester laughingly commented, “There were times when I could clearly see my own eyeballs looking back at me.”
-If glare is a concern and coverage is first and foremost on your list of requirements, you may want to go all the way with the Suncloud Mayor.
-Folks with larger heads should look at other options because the Yuba runs too small to be comfortable.
-But for those comfortable in a small-medium frame, we think many will like the added style they bring and their solid all-around performance.
-For a larger pair of shades, the Sungait Polarized Rectangulars are a good choice for a full-coverage, sportier look.
-Similarly, the SojoS Round Vintage is a nice oversized, fashionable alternative that scored reasonably well across all our tests.
+One tester jokingly commented, “There were times when I could clearly see my own eyeballs looking back at me.”
+If glare is a concern and coverage is your top priority, you may want to go all the way with the Suncloud Mayor.
+Folks with larger heads should consider other options, as the Yuba runs too small to be comfortable.
+But for those comfortable in a small to medium frame, we think many will like the added style they bring and their solid all-around performance.

 How We Tested